markszabo/Hacktivity2016/README.md

 1. Download the Arduino IDE from [arduino.cc](https://www.arduino.cc/en/Main/Software)
 2. Start Arduino IDE, go to File > Preferences and add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` under `Additional board manager`.
 3. Go to Tools > Board > Board Manager, search for ESP8266 and install it.
-4. Go to Tools > Board and select `Generic ESP8266 module` (if your hardware looks like an Arduino, then have the WeMos D1 and select `WeMos D1 (retired)`).
+4. Go to Tools > Board and select `Generic ESP8266 module` (if your hardware looks like an Arduino, then you have the WeMos D1 and you need to select `WeMos D1 (retired)`).

 ### Test the environment setup